Rvhoyos/QuackedSMP/README.md

 - Claims and Teleport commands.
 ### Player Utilities
 - **/home**
 Teleports a player to their saved home location.
+- /tpr & /tpa
+Teleport request to a player.
+Teleport accept or decline the request.
 - **/spawn**
 Returns a player to the server spawn.
 - **/rules**
 Displays server rules as a chat message.
 - **Welcome Message**
 Displays a welcome message with the players name.
+- **/chatfilter**
+Add, remove words or load them into the chatfilter from the json config.
+(Phrases can also be added in the config only)
 ### Land Claims
 - **/claim**
 Protects the player’s current chunk from modification by others.